exogen/graphbrainz/docs/extensions/mediawiki.md

 Label images found at MediaWiki URLs in the label’s URL relationships.
 Defaults to URL relationships with the type “logo”.
+This field is provided by the MediaWiki extension.

 </td>
 </tr>